isomerpages/govtech-corp/media/technews/_posts/2019-01-23-post-The Tech Behind The Moments Of Life (Families) App.md

 <p>The second system, called Application Programming Interface Exchange (APEX),
 allows GovTech’s systems to easily “talk” or exchange information with the digital systems of other public agencies.</p>
-<p>Both resources are part of the <a href="https://www.tech.gov.sg/products-and-services/singapore-government-tech-stack/" rel="noopener noreferrer nofollow" target="_blank">Singapore Government Tech Stack</a>.
+<p>Both resources are part of the Singapore Government Tech Stack.
+As the
-As the Tech Stack was newly introduced when the Moments of Life (Families) app was being built, many agencies had to enhance their systems to connect to the Tech Stack.</p>
+Tech Stack was newly introduced when the Moments of Life (Families) app was being built, many agencies had to enhance their systems to connect to the Tech Stack.</p>
 <hr>
 <div class="iframe-wrapper">
-<iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/Vt-r2vCqSh8"></iframe>
+<iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/Vt-r2vCqSh8"></iframe>
 </div>
 <p>---</p>
 <p>But with APEX making it easier to link various systems together, says